learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 This approach still leaves a little to be desired, however.
 Here, we have to first create the new song and then save it, every time we want to create and save a song.
 This is repetitive and tedious.
 As programmers (you might remember), we are lazy.
 If we can accomplish something with fewer lines of code we do it. **Any time we see the same code being used again and again, we think about abstracting that code into a method.**

-Since first creating an object and then saving a record representing that object is so common.
-Let's write a method that does just that.
+Since first creating an object and then saving a record representing that object is so common, let's write a method that does just that.

 ### The `#create` Method